nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

    1. Open the `nRF Cloud`_ portal.
    #.
 Click the large plus sign in the upper left corner.
    #.
-Enter the device ID from MoSh in the :guilabel:`Device ID` field.
+Enter the device ID from MoSh in the **Device ID** field.

-   When the device has been added, the message :guilabel:`Device added to account.
-Waiting for it to connect...` appears.
+   When the device has been added, the message **Device added to account.
+Waiting for it to connect...** appears.
    When the message disappears, click :guilabel:`Devices` on the left side menu.
    Your MoSh device is now visible in the list.
 #.
 Send MoSh device information to nRF Cloud: